ForLoveOfCats/SkyOfSteel/FOSS.md

 # Why Open Source?
-SkyOfSteel has been open source under the MIT license for a majority of its existance now.
+SkyOfSteel has been open source under the MIT license for a majority of its existence now.
 It did not need to be open source, and it still does not need to be open source.
 So why did I bother open sourcing a video game?
 While I attempt to make SkyOfSteel friendly to individuals who wish to contribute, it does not need contributions.
 SkyOfSteel is